bids-apps/HCPPipelines/README.md

 Among other things, these tools implement the Minimal Preprocessing Pipeline (MPP) described in [Glasser et al. 2013][GlasserEtAl].

+**This BIDS App requires that each subject has at least one T1w and one T2w scan.** Lack of fieldmaps, or fMRI scans is handled robustly.

 ### Documentation
 [Release Notes, Installation, and Usage][release-install-use]